bethanychamberlain/testing/_pages/about.md

 ---

+PURRLab research interests lie within the broad area of trustworthy machine learning and its applications to medical imaging with a focus on datasets.
+We are particularly interested in ……

+The best way to get a sense of what’s currently going on in the lab is to check out our projects:

+PURRLab is a part of the Department of Computer Science at the IT University of Copenhagen and is led by Veronika Cheplygina.

+PURRLab research is being supported by

+### **Lab Culture**

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.